Nykolai Stepanov, Senior 3D Artist

 6) Asphalt 3D Modeling

 To begin with, the 3D artist searched for a new asphalt texture.
 He needed to seamlessly combine it with some asphalt areas from the picture, so the patterns had to match.
-Next, Nykolai edited the texture in Quixel Mixer.
+Next, Nykolai edited the texture.
 He combined there both surfaces, chose the shape and position of the puddles, defined just how much water they would contain and how wet the ground would be.

 7) Setting the Light